 Though Shinjuku is known for its many places to go shopping, a walk through the area reveals an amazing array of public artwork.
 Here are a few near Shinjuku Station that we have selected to get you started.

 This is one of the many versions of Love located around the world.
 Created by the pop artist Robert Indiana, this statue inevitably draws attention from passers-by.
 This objet d'art is commonly used in the backdrop of Japanese dramas and other television programs.
 It is also a popular location to meet up when going out on a date.

 Location: Next to the Tokyo Metropolitan Assembly North Intersection in front of Shinjuku I-Land Tower [Google Map]

 The Love Statue

 This objet d’art decorates the entrance to Shinjuku I-Land Tower.
-Created by Robert Indiana who began work in 1995, this art piece makes this a popular spot that often shows up in TV dramas.
-The sense…
+Created by Robert Indiana who began work on this piece in 1995, this popular piece is often featured in TV shows.
+The sense of separat…